Secure Identification for Gaussian Channels and Identification for Multi-Antenna Gaussian Channels: Identification for Gaussian Wiretap Channels

-For more details, we refer the reader to \cite{MasterThesis}. \begin{remark} We showed here the existence of an identification code $(m,N,\lambda_1,\lambda_2)$ with the desired parameters.
-An explicit construction of identification codes has been studied in \cite{explicitConstr, PerformanceAnalysis}. \end{remark} Now we want to show:

 As a wiretap code for $(\Wg,\Vg)$ is also a transmission code, the bounds for the errors of the first kind and of the second kind can be computed similarly to the Gaussian case (see \cite{MasterThesis}).
 It is obvious that the concatenated code fulfills the power constraint.
 Now, it remains to show that \eqref{Wcond} holds.
-For this purpose, it is sufficient to prove that the wiretapper cannot identify the color.
-We recall some of the results of \cite{AhlZhang} for discrete memoryless wiretap channels.
-These results can be also extended for the Gaussian case.
-If $Q(\cdot|i)$ is an input distribution then the generated output distribution over the channel $\Vg$ denoted by $Q_i\Vg^{q}(\sete)$, where the number of channel uses is $q=\lceil\sqrt{n} \rceil$, is defined as the following:
+For this purpose, it is sufficient to prove that the wiretapper can not identify the color.
+We apply the results in \cite{AhlZhang} to the Gaussian case.
+If $Q_i$ is an input distribution then the generated output measure over the channel $\Vg$ denoted by $Q_i\Vg^{q}(\sete)$ is defined as the following:

 We use a stochastic encoder.
-For any region $\sete \subset \setz^{q}$ and any $i\neq j$, the total variation distance between two output distributions $Q_iV^{q}(\sete)$ and $Q_jV^{q}(\sete)$ is upper-bounded.
+For any region $\sete \in \setz^{q}$ and any $i\neq j$, the total variation distance between two output measures $Q_iV^{q}(\sete)$ and $Q_jV^{q}(\sete)$ is upper-bounded.
 Indeed, as shown in \cite{AhlZhang}, from the transmission wiretap code we can construct a transmission code satisfying the following inequality:

 In case of the GWC, we define $Q_i\Vg^{q}(\sete)$ as follows: